MichaelMoroz/TensorFrost/README.md

 tf.initialize(tf.cpu, "/O2 /fp:fast /openmp") # Windows + MSVC (currently the only working compiler out of the box)
 ```

+TensorFrost will find any available MSVC installation and use it to compile the kernels.
+If you want to use a different compiler, you can specify the path to the compiler executable (TODO).

 ### Basic usage